-‘Talking in Bed’ by Philip Larkin was written in 1960 and later published in The Whitsun Weddings, in 1964.
+This poem was written in 1960 and later published in The Whitsun Weddings, in 1964.
 It is one of Larkin’s most famous pieces and conforms to a particular style that he is known for.
 The subject matter is straightforward, but his exploration of it takes the reader deeper than one might normally go.
-He explores the relationship between two people and the larger world as they lay in bed together.
+He explores the relationship between two people and the larger world as they lay in bed together in ‘Talking in Bed.’

 The lines of this piece are divided into tercets, or three-line stanzas.
 They follow a rhyming pattern of aba cac dcd eee.
 It is interesting to note the relationship between sets of three and the focus on a couple.
 There are an uneven number of lines in these sets, leaving them (possibly) incomplete.

 The poem begins with the speaker describing how talking in bed with one’s significant other should be an easy thing to do.
 He immediately notes that this is not the case and goes on to describe the way that time and the elements work to erode one’s sense of worth in an ever-changing world.
 The right words become harder to find and honestly more difficult to maintain.

 The most important theme of this piece is: insignificance as a result of, and in combination with, loneliness and time.
 Larkin speaks on how even in the most intimate of situations, such as those experienced in bed with a lover, one is still at the mercy of the world.
 The wind never rests and “dark towns” continue to pile up on the horizon.

 No matter how much one cares for the world, it does not return that affection.
 By the conclusion Larkin has brought the reader to a state of confusion and questioning that mirrors his own.
 One should be seeking, as the speaker does, for words that are “at once true and kind / Or not untrue and not unkind.”